aScriptKiddie/Portfolio1/README.md

 Once you’ve finished editing your social media links, stay inside the **same Footer.js file** and scroll down to **line 68**.

-You will some instructions.
+You will see some instructions.
 Update Your Location

 Replace: